cswaroop/resumes/flipkart-product-manager.md

 ### Senior Consultant, FICO India (Apr 2015 -]
 FICO is a decision analytics leader.
 FICO score is used in all credit risk decisions in US and 2/3 of all credit card transactions uses FICO Fraud detection.
 FICO optimization is used in all segments including Ecommerce, Ad optimization, NFL scheduling etc.

 Working with Banks for their credit risk transformation solutions.
-Uses Risk Scoring, automated decisioning at scale by applying
+Uses Risk Scoring, automated decisioning at scale for solving business problems.

 ### Independent Consultant (Sep 2014 - Mar 2015)